In re: Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation

 The deadline to file a claim in the Bosch Settlement is December 31, 2019.
 There are two exceptions:

-Automatic Bosch Settlement payments have begun mailing to eligible Bosch Settlement Class Members in June 2017 and will continue throughout the life of the case, on a rolling basis, as soon as the Bosch Settlement Claims Administrator receives confirmation of eligibility.
+Automatic Bosch Settlement payments began mailing to eligible Bosch Settlement Class Members in June 2017 and will continue throughout the life of the case, on a rolling basis, as the Bosch Settlement Claims Administrator receives confirmation of eligibility.

-If your 2.0-Liter or 3.0-Liter VW Settlement claim is approved prior to May 2017, your automatic Bosch Settlement award is being processed and will be sent to you in the Summer of 2017.
+If your 2.0-Liter or 3.0-Liter VW Settlement claim is approved, your Bosch Settlement award is being processed and will be sent to you automatically.

 While it is the intention of the parties that any payments made as a result of the Bosch Settlement not be subject to taxation, you should consult a tax professional to assess the specific tax implications of any payment you may receive.
 A tax professional will help you understand the specific tax implications for you.Back To Top

 To change your address in the administrator’s database, please send a letter signed by you requesting an address update, which includes your former and current mailing addresses to the Claims Administrator at Bosch Settlement, P.O.
 Box 5110, Portland, OR 97208-5110.

 Important Note: Changing your address with the Bosch Administrator will only update your records for the Bosch Settlement.
 Please follow the prescribed procedures in the VW Settlements for changing your address in those matters.Back To Top